FrancoMelandri/redux-swift/README.md

 # redux-swift

-Try to implment a simple and tiny redux flow in swift.
+Try to implement a simple and tiny redux flow in swift.

 My goal is to reproduce exactly the same result as in the javascript file below: